xz-dev/AdGuardHome-LogSync/README.md

-# AdGuard Home Log Sync
+# AdGuardHome-LogSync

 A Python tool to synchronize AdGuard Home query logs between multiple instances.

 ## Description

-AdGuard Home Log Sync allows you to merge and synchronize query logs from multiple AdGuard Home instances.
+[AdGuardHome-LogSync](https://pypi.org/project/adguardhome-logsync/) allows you to merge and synchronize query logs from multiple AdGuard Home instances.
 This is useful when you're running multiple AdGuard Home instances and want to maintain a unified query log.

 ## Features